mglu123/MealPrep_ML/README.md

 [![Documentation Status](https://readthedocs.org/projects/mealprep/badge/?version=latest)](https://mealprep.readthedocs.io/en/latest/?badge=latest)

+Mealprep offers a toolkit, made with care, to help users save time in the preprocessing kitchen.
+This package tackles pesky tasks such as classifying columns as categorical or numeric ingredients, straining NA values

-Python dmealprep which classify data type, find outlier&missing value and encode the categorical columns.
+labels of our ingredients, working around missing items in a recipe, peeling the Before we can enjoyh , find outlier&missing value and encode the categorical columns.

 ### Installation: